-Prior to the consummation of this offering, all of our ownership interests will be owned by the Initial Shareholders.
-The following table sets forth the beneficial ownership of our common shares by the Initial Shareholders immediately prior to this offering and after giving effect to this offering.
-Other than the Initial Shareholders and their direct and indirect equity holders, we are not aware of any person, or group of affiliated persons, who beneficially own more than five percent of our issued and outstanding common shares.
+Prior to the consummation of this offering, all of our ownership interests will be owned by the Initial Shareholders and the General Partner.
+The following table sets forth the beneficial ownership of our common shares by the Initial Shareholders and the General Partner immediately prior to this offering and after giving effect to this offering.
+Other than the Initial Shareholders, the General Partner and their direct and indirect equity holders, we are not aware of any person, or group of affiliated persons, who beneficially own more than five percent of our issued and outstanding common shares.
 Except as described in footnote (3) to the table below, none of our officers and directors beneficially own any of our common shares.

-The percentage of beneficial ownership of our common shares assumes that there are 53,502,873 common shares issued and outstanding immediately prior to this offering and 73,502,873 common shares issued and outstanding immediately following this offering, and does not assume that the underwriters will exercise their option to purchase additional shares.
+The percentage of beneficial ownership of our common shares assumes that there are common shares issued and outstanding immediately prior to this offering and common shares issued and outstanding immediately following this offering, and does not assume that the underwriters will exercise their option to purchase additional shares.

-Following the Distribution, the Initial Shareholders will no longer hold any of our common shares and all of such shares will be distributed to their direct or indirect equityholders (other than shares allocable to the General Partner) in accordance with the respective limited partnership agreements of the Initial Shareholders and the Offshore Partnership.
+Following the Distribution, the Initial Shareholders will no longer hold any of our common shares and all of such shares will be distributed to their direct or indirect equityholders in accordance with the respective limited partnership agreements of the Initial Shareholders and the Offshore Partnership.
 See "Prospectus Summary-Our Organizational Structure" included elsewhere in this prospectus.

-Immediately Prior to this Offering Immediately Following this Offering Amount and Nature of Beneficial Amount and Nature of Beneficial Name and Address of Beneficial Owner (1) Ownership Percent of Class Ownership Percent of Class Fortress Worldwide Transportation and Infrastructure Investors LP (2) 48,157,963 90.0% 48,157,963 65.5% FTAI Offshore Holdings L.P.
-(2) 5,344,910 10.0% 5,344,910 7.3% Joseph P. Adams Jr.(3) Jonathan G. Atkeson(3)
+Immediately Prior to this Offering Immediately Following this Offering

+Name and Address of Beneficial Owner (1) Amount and Nature of Beneficial Ownership Percent of Class Amount and Nature of Beneficial Ownership Percent of Class

+Fortress Worldwide Transportation and

+Infrastructure Investors LP (2)

+FTAI Offshore Holdings L.P.
+(2)

+Fortress Worldwide Transportation and

+Infrastructure Master GP (2)

+Joseph P. Adams Jr.(3)

+Jonathan G. Atkeson(3)

-- Less than one percent. - (1) The address of all persons and entities listed above is c/o Fortress Investment Group LLC, 1345 Avenue of the Americas, 46th Floor, New York, New York 10105. - (2) The general partner of each of Fortress Worldwide Transportation and Infrastructure Investors LP and FTAI Offshore Holdings L.P. is Fortress Worldwide Transportation and Infrastructure Delaware GP LLC (the "Fortress General Partner").
+- The address of all persons and entities listed above is c/o Fortress Investment Group LLC, 1345 Avenue of the Americas, 46th Floor, New York, New York 10105. - (2) The general partner of each of Fortress Worldwide Transportation and Infrastructure Investors LP and FTAI Offshore Holdings L.P. is Fortress Worldwide Transportation and Infrastructure Delaware GP LLC (the "Fortress General Partner").
 Both Fortress General Partner and Fortress Worldwide Transportation and Infrastructure Master Delaware GP LLC are wholly owned subsidiaries of Principal Holdings I LP.
 The general partner of Principal Holdings I LP is FIG Asset Co.
 LLC, a wholly owned subsidiary of Fortress Investment Group LLC.
 By virtue of his ownership interest in Fortress Investment Group LLC and certain of its affiliates, as well as his role in advising certain investment funds, Wesley R. Edens may be deemed to be the natural person that has sole or shared voting and investment control over the shares listed as beneficially owned by each of the above-listed beneficial owners.
 Mr. Edens disclaims beneficial ownership of such shares. - (3) Each of Mr. Adams and Mr. Atkeson is a limited partner of Fortress Worldwide Transportation Investors LP and will receive common shares of the Company following the Distribution in accordance with the limited partnership agreement of Fortress Worldwide Transportation and Infrastructure Investors LP.
 Their respective common shares will remain pledged to Fortress in connection with loan arrangements applicable to their commitments as limited partners.